SupertigerDev/Supertiger-Launcher/README.md

-# Supertiger-Launcher
-Quickly launch your games from your desktop!

 #NO LONGER MAINTAINED
 This repo has been abandoed by all maintainers, no support or updates will be made in the near future.
 ## Notes